 Are you creating new eLearning courses to provide value to members and bring in revenue for your association’s learning business?
 If so, you’ve probably encountered the challenge of how to price those courses.

 At Web Courseworks, we provide professional services to help associations like yours position your learning business for success.
-We’ve found that there are many considerations that go into pricing eLearning courses, from the cost of creating a course to the value it provides.
+We’ve found that many considerations go into pricing eLearning courses, from the cost of creating a course to its value.
 We’ve created this guide to help you understand the various ways you can price your eLearning courses and the pros and cons of each.

 You’ll explore eLearning pricing models through the following points: